-From here, you cross the Bodanrück range of hills and encounter a very short incline.
-Arriving at the so-called Überlinger See, part of Lake Constance, you are rewarded for your efforts with beautiful views of the lake.
-Known here as the Swabian Sea.
+First, you cycle to Wallhausen, where a boat takes you to the old Imperial town of Überlingen.
 Enjoy a break in Überlingen and an ice cream on the pretty promenade.
 Today’s destination, Friedrichshafen, has the great Zeppelin Museum we can recommend visiting.
 The Zeppelin airship is a constant floating feature in the skies above the lake with daily sightseeing in good weather.
 There are many outdoor music and art festivals along the large park and waterfront promenade – all of it rebuilt after WWII.

 Day 6: Departure

 Departure after breakfast.
-Optional extra night in Konstanz.
+Optional extra night in Constance.

 What to Expect

 Accommodation is in en-suite double rooms in typical Inns and B&Bs, which are normally of a 3-star standard.
 All places have been carefully hand-picked by us, and their quality is regularly monitored.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.